CLIMBING WALL PROGRAMS

 The PCIA Single Pitch Climbing Instructor (SPCI) can be taken as a stand alone course.
 However, upon completion of all TMCI course components and demonstration of proficient 5.6 traditional leading ability, graduates are upgraded to a certified PCIA SPCI.
 There is no separate exam for this level unless an individual is challenging the exam.

 The SAT course is an entry level course focusing on understanding equipment, basic techniques, safety practices and slope assessment essentials.
 Participants will learn and practice a variety of knots, basic anchors, rappelling, ascending, belaying, knot passes and simple self-rescue skills.
 An SAT works under the supervision of a Journeyman or Master Slope Access Technician.
 A Level 1 challenge test is available for individuals seeking to demonstrate proficiency.

 The Level 2 (Journeyman) SAT course broadens a participant's suite of skills to open access to Class III and IV terrain.
 The course covers alternative tools for rappelling and ascending, complex anchoring, releasable systems, multi-rope systems, hauling and batwing systems, and partner rescue.
 A Level 2 challenge test is available.

-The Master Slope Access Technician Educator course is for the experienced Journeyman and is the first step toward becoming a Slope Access Technician course instructor.
-The course explores multiple tools and methods that can be used to perform similar tasks.
+The Level 3 (Master) SAT course is for the experienced Journeyman and is the first step toward becoming a Slope Access Technician course instructor.
+The course explores multiple tools and methods utilized to perform slope access tasks.
 There is a significant emphasis on educational process, including lesson organization and practice teaching.